Warmth and mobility of random graphs: Statement of Results

-We also consider the dense case of $p=1/2$ (i.e.\ the uniform distribution on all labeled graphs on $n$ vertices).

-By establishing upper bounds on warmth, we also obtain upper bounds on mobility of random graphs, by Theorem \ref{ineqs}.
-In particular for $p$ in the sparse regime, both warmth and mobility are $O(1)$ as $n \to \infty$.
-In contrast, as long as $p = \omega (1/n)$, it is known that $\chi ( G(n,p) )$ tends to infinity as $n \to \infty$ (e.g.\ see Theorem 11.29 in \cite{Bollobas}).

-Our results should also establish the Lo\'asz conjecture for smaller $p$: if $p=O(1/n)$ then we have $w (G(n,p)) \le 3$ a.a.s.\ by Theorem \ref{ubsr}.
-So by Theorem \ref{ineqs}, $m(G(n,p)) \le 4$, and this is covered by the case of small chromatic number already established by Lov\'asz.

-We also use results on chromatic number of random regular graphs and others to check that the conjecture of Lov\'asz holds for almost all random regular graphs $G_{n,d}$ for a wide range of degree $d=d(n)$ in Section \ref{sec:rrg}.
+In Section \ref{sec:mobile}, we apply our main results to show that a conjecture of Lov\'asz holds for almost all graphs.
+In Section \ref{sec:topology}, we dicuss possible connections between statistical-physics and topological parameters that each give lower bounds on chromatic number.